my-raa/creative-computing/README.md

   ## TinkerCAD & Ardunio

-  *Arduino* is an *open source* platform and user community that is designed to increase accessibility for electronics and build environments.
+  **Arduino** is an **open source** platform and user community that is designed to increase accessibility for electronics and build environments.

-  *TinkerCAD* is an online program that anyone can access to experiment and learn 3D modelling.
+  **TinkerCAD** is an online program that anyone can access to experiment and learn 3D modelling.
 This is a very useful resource for anyone that wants to experiment with a new medium as they have multiple tutorials om their platform to educate users as well as encourage them to explore the resource itself.

+  Through tiral and error, I eventually successfully learned how to use 3D modelling software and the basics of code, something I never thought I would be able to accomplish at the beginning of this project.
+One this I would say to the future is to *be comfortable with being uncofortable* and always persevere when trying something new.

 ## Bibliography

   PINTEREST (2021) Shinichi Suzuki Image B&W. [Online image] Available from: https://i.pinimg.com/originals/fb/39/d6/fb39d6b04ce89b11ff443750fdc14101.jpg [Accessed Wednesday 3rd November 2021].